Nankin Bantam Chicken: A Complete Breed Guide

 Problems raising the breed

-One of the primary challenges in raising Nankin Bantams is their rarity and limited availability, particularly in the United States, because of their “Critical” conservation status.
+One of the primary challenges in raising Nankin Bantams is their rarity.
+They have limited availability, particularly in the United States.
+This is due to their “Critical” conservation status.

 This scarcity can also lead to concerns about potential inbreeding within the breed because of a limited gene pool.

-The single-comb variety of Nankin Bantams is susceptible to frostbite, making it less ideal for cold northern temperatures unless provided with extra safety.
+The single-comb variety of Nankin Bantams is susceptible to frostbite.
+This makes it less ideal for cold northern temperatures.
+Extra safety is necessary for protection.
 The rose-comb variety may offer better cold hardiness.

 Nankin Bantams are excellent flyers because of their small size and light build.
 Therefore, a secure, fenced run is necessary to stop them from escaping if they are confined.